Dr. Ralf Greve

 MAIC-2.

-- First semester 2010:
+First semester 2022:

-- Second semester 2009:
+Second semester 2021:

 [Announcement (PDF)]

-- Second semester 2009:
+Second semester 2021:

-Advanced Course and Practice in
+Advanced Course in International Science Communication Methods

-Office contact:
+Office contact

 For office contact information please see